The Decentralized Web: Why Do We Need It?

 It’s been at least 25 years since I first used a modem to dial through the landline into “the internet”.
 You’ll never forget the robotic beeping when you grew up with Dial-Up Modems.

 I was curious and hopeful for the future of the internet.
 I even took on a job that depends on it.
 And the rise of social media (Web 2.0) looked promising and full of opportunities.
-But over the following years, I had to watch how Big Tech and Big Sales took over large parts of the internet, build huge walls around their properties, stopped supporting open protocols where ever possible, developed proprietary technical solutions, and siloed people into their platforms.
+But over the following years, I had to watch how Big Tech and Big Sales took over large parts of the internet.
+They build gigantic walls around their properties, stopped supporting open protocols wherever possible, developed proprietary technical solutions, and siloed people into their platforms.

 The Free & Open Internet is Dying

-But 5 years ago I started noticing worrying trends on the internet.
-A lot of companies started consolidating their powers.
+5 years ago, I started noticing worrying trends on the internet.
+Plenty of companies started consolidating their powers.
 Google dropped the “Don’t be evil” credo after they started negotiating with weapons manufacturers.
 The companies started to use their reach and power to spread their political and social ideologies.
-It started slowly, subtle, and nearly unnoticeable with biased ranking algorithms under the pretension to “show more relevant content to users”.
+It started slowly, subtly, and nearly unnoticeable with biased ranking algorithms under the pretension of “showing more relevant content to users”.

-As a center-left Libertarian who follows conservative outlets, I noticed the political bias much earlier than people who only read left-wing news.
+As a center-left Libertarian who follows conservative outlets, I noticed the political bias much earlier than people who read exclusively left-wing news.
 I witnessed how the hypocritical inequality and standards applied to different political ideas increased a lot.
 Search results of Google and their competitors started to look like being from a different planet.
-I stopped using most Google products and switched to privacy products like Brave Browser, DuckDuckGo or Brave Search.
+I stopped using Google products and switched to privacy products like Brave Browser, Brave Search, or DuckDuckGo.

-Wikipedia started locking down a lot of pages and a hard progressive-left bias became visible on a lot of pages.
-Biographies of liberal or progressive people were missing known scandals and for right-leaning people, every fringe accusation was rolled out in length (preferably using labels as alt-right or conspiracy theorist) grounded on claims by dubious biased media outlets or left fact-checker sites.
+Wikipedia started locking down numerous pages and a hard progressive-left bias became visible on plenty of pages.
+Biographies of liberal or progressive people were missing known scandals.
+For right-leaning people, every fringe accusation was rolled out in length (preferably using labels as alt-right or conspiracy theorist) and grounded on claims by dubious biased media outlets or left fact-checker sites.
 Wikipedia became a weapon for political smears.
-They discontinued allowing multiple big conservative newspapers as sources and even the Co-Founder of Wikipedia, Larry Sanger, started to warn people about Wikipedias obvious bias.
+They discontinued allowing multiple big conservative newspapers as sources and even the Co-Founder of Wikipedia, Larry Sanger, started to warn people about Wikipedia’s obvious bias.

 Techniques of Censorship